-The Tips, Tricks, and Traps of Injection Molding Resin Selection for the Medical Industry
+The Tips, Tricks, and Traps of Injection Molding Resin Selection by Dave Harman Director of Sales and Marketing, Ferriot, Inc.

-Each injection molding project has its own unique set of challenges, such as choosing a resin that balances high performance with the unique demands of the medical industry: compliance to FDA approval, rigorous inspection, lot traceability and more.
+Each injection molding project has its own unique set of challenges, including choosing a resin that represents a good balance between moldability, the function and performance of the part created, and costeffectiveness.
 Although there is no single "right" approach to selecting a resin for your next injection molding project, here are some tips and tricks that can simplify the process, as well as some traps to avoid.

-Tip: Start the medical resin selection process with an open conversation to uncover opportunities for improvement.
+Tip: Start the resin selection process with an open conversation to uncover opportunities for improvement.
 Both parts buyer and injection molding contract manufacturer should enter this conversation without biases about which specific resin types are most appropriate because the resin that worked well on a previous project may not be appropriate for a part of a different size or shape or that will be run on different equipment.
-This is particularly true in the medical industry, where resins are subject to extremely complex processes and rigorous standards.
 However, there is an important exception to this: most medical equipment OEMs will already have research and findings on the best available resins for their applications and products, so they will often approach a contract manufacturer with a resin already chosen and approved by their legal team.
 Given the cost of conducting environmental studies, when a specific resin has proven successful in use for a similar product, OEMs will typically specify the resin with which they're already familiar.